craig-warren/matlab-course/README.rst

 Sources of help and further reading
 -----------------------------------

 There are a huge number of textbooks published on the subject of MATLAB!
-A user-friendly textbook that provides a good intro- duction to MATLAB is:
+A user-friendly textbook that provides a good introduction to MATLAB is:

 * Gilat, A. (2008).
 MATLAB: An Introduction With Applications.
 John Wiley & Sons, Inc., 3rd edition.